 - Training and capacity building forums for Council staff to improve individual and corporate knowledge and skills, and to provide access to external technical expertise and support

-The program has been made possible by the New South Wales Government through the EPA’s Contaminated Land Management Program with funding provided by the NSW Environmental Trust.
+The program has been made possible by the New South Wales Government through the EPA’s Contaminated Land Management Program.
 It is part of a broader NSW `Contaminated Land Management Regional Capacity Building Support Program’ EPA that is providing assistance to Councils (through the funding of regional support staff) to manage and build local capacity in the management of contaminated land issues.

 Councils participating in the current program include:

 - Dungog Shire Council

 - Lake Macquarie Council

 - Maitland City Council